videolan/x265/doc/reST/cli.rst

 VUI (Video Usability Information) options
 =========================================

-By default x265 does not emit a VUI in the SPS, but if you specify any of the VUI fields (:option:`--sar`, :option:`--range`, etc) the VUI is implicitly enabled.
+x265 emits a VUI with only the timing info by default.
+If the SAR is specified (or read from a Y4M header) it is also included.
+All other VUI fields must be manually specified.

 .. option:: --sar <integer|w:h>